irsyadadam/double_injury_gsea/README.md

 **Project Goals:**

 To integrate transcriptomics and proteomics, gene set enrichment analysis will be used to extract genes per stage of the double injury and identify relevant pathways that correspond to the respective genes.
-After, relevant proteins and drugs from reactome will also be extracted, creating multi-omics integration.
+After, relevant proteins and drugs from reactome will also be extracted, integrating multi-omics.

 **Relevant Literature:**